fcatools/contexts/README.md

       and precise.
 2. Make a pull request to merge your changes into this repository.

+If you want to reference the repository as primary location for a context that is part of a paper you want to submit to a conference or journal, the suggested process is as follows:

+1. Provide the context for the peer review process as supplementary material or using an approach like https://anonymous.4open.science/ (especially for double-blind reviewing).
+2. When your paper gets accepted, submit your context as described above.
+Please provide the link to the list of accepted papers of the conference or some other evidence in your pull request.
+3. After merging of the pull request you have a stable link to your context that you can include in the camera-ready version of your paper..

 ## Working group

 The repository is managed by a working group that communicates using a